 To learn more about how we test, check out our full VPN methodology here.

-For something more robust than Google One VPN, then you’ll need to purchase a separate product from another VPN provider.
+With Google One VPN no longer available, you’ll need to purchase a VPN from another VPN provider.
 We recommend Surfshark, CyberGhost, or NordVPN, which are some of the best VPN services available.

 Each VPN offers different security features and pricing plans, but they all provide top performance and protection.